jtpotato/genshin-music-generator/README.md

 V8 - Trying to mitigate any plateaus, so we can reach approximately 90% accuracy.

 V9 - Accelerating training speed to reach 95%.
 Decidedly, 95% is optimal.

-# Other
-Conda with Python 3.6 is highly recommended.